-All students MUST OBTAIN A COPY OF THE BOOK and do so legally.
+All students should a copy of the book legally or plan to access a reserve copy at the bookstore.
 The textbook will be used heavily in the course.
 Do not steal the book.
 You can buy or rent a copy from W.W.
 Norton (e-book is available) or from the UCSD bookstore or another legitimate outlet.
+Here are two sources: